-On January 10 2024, the SB of TBSG AD approved the MB's proposal to act towards the voluntary liquidation TBS Montenegro.
+On 10.01.2024, the SB of TBSG AD approved the MB's proposal to act towards the voluntary liquidation TBS Montenegro.

-On January 18 2024, an annex was signed to the Frame loan agreement No 5074/2022 between UniCredit Banka Slovenija d.d.
-Telelink Slovenia with a limit of EUR 1,500,000, whereby the tenor was extended until April 19 2024 and the annual interest rate was changed to 1.6% + 3 m.
+On 18.01.2024, an annex was signed to the Frame loan agreement No 5074/2022 between UniCredit Banka Slovenija d.d.
+Telelink Slovenia with a limit of EUR 1,500,000, whereby the tenor was extended until 19.04.2024 and the annual interest rate was changed to 1.6% + 3 m.
 EURIBOR.
 The corporate guarantee provided by TBSG AD to secure Telelink Slovenia's obligations under the agreement remained in force.

-On January 25 2024, a Cash loan agreement was signed between TBSG (lender) and Comutel (borrower) with a limit of EUR 500,000, subject to revolving utilization and repayment, with a tenor of December 31 2024 and an annual interest rate of 5.00%.
+On 25.01.2024, a Cash loan agreement was signed between TBSG (lender) and Comutel (borrower) with a limit of EUR 500,000, subject to revolving utilization and repayment, with a tenor of 31.12.2024 and an annual interest rate of 5.00%.

-On February 08 2024, the MB adopted a resolution proposing for approval by the SB the purchase of 100% of the shares in limited liability company Sedam IT, d.o.o., Croatia, the signing of a bank credit agreement for the purpose of financing the above deal and the establishment of securities as collateral to the latter agreement.
-The proposal was approved by the SB on February 09 2024.
+On 08.02.2024, the MB adopted a resolution proposing for approval by the SB the purchase of 100% of the shares in limited liability company Sedam IT, d.o.o., Croatia, the signing of a bank credit agreement for the purpose of financing the above deal and the establishment of securities as collateral to the latter agreement.
+The proposal was approved by the SB on 09.02.2024.

-On February 13 2024 r. an annex was signed to Frame agreement for issuing bank guarantees No 0200126236 between Zagrebačka banka d.d. and TBS Croatia with a limit of EUR 900,000, whereby the agreement's term was extended until February 28 2025.
+On 13.02.2024 r. an annex was signed to Frame agreement for issuing bank guarantees No 0200126236 between Zagrebačka banka d.d. and TBS Croatia with a limit of EUR 900,000, whereby the agreement's term was extended until 28.02.2025.
 A corporate bank guarantee by TBSG AD for the amount of HRK 1,500,000 (EUR 200 thousand) securing TBS Croatia's obligations under the agreement remained in force.

-On February 13 2024, TBSG AD signed a Share Purchase Agreement for the acquisition of 100% of the company shares of limited liability company SEDAM IT d.o.o., registered under the law of Republic of Croatia with the registered seat in Zagreb, Koledovčina 2, OIB: 95661305069 - a provider of IT, communication and software solutions and services with a long-standing presence on the Croatian IT market.
+On 13.02.2024, TBSG AD signed a Share Purchase Agreement for the acquisition of 100% of the company shares of limited liability company SEDAM IT d.o.o., registered under the law of Republic of Croatia with a seat and place of governance in Zagreb, Koledovčina 2, OIB: 95661305069 ("7IT") - a provider of IT, communication and software solutions and services with a long-standing presence on the Croatian IT market.
 The counterparty (seller) in the purchase and sale of the company shares is an unrelated/non-interested third party.
-As of the date of signing the Agreement, the acquisition of the company's shares was subject to the realization of pre-agreed conditions precedent, which had to be fulfilled within a mutually agreed period of time.
-The agreed enterprise value of the company is EUR 9,000,000.
-The final price for the acquisition of the shares of the company is to be paid to the seller in stages including an initial and subsequent payments, all of which, as of the date of signing the Agreement, were yet to be determined on the basis of the agreed enterprise value and depending on the financial indebtedness, cash, revenues for the last 12 months and net working capital of the company at the date of transfer of the company shares, as well as on its audited financial results for 2024 and 2025.
+As of the date of signing the Agreement, the acquisition of the company's shares was subject to the fulfillment of preagreed conditions precedent, which had to be met within a mutually agreed period of time.
+The agreed enterprise value of the company was EUR 9,000,000.
+The final price for the acquisition of the shares of the company was to be paid to the seller in stages including an initial and subsequent payments, all of which, as of the date of signing the Agreement, were yet to be determined on the basis of the agreed enterprise value and depending on the financial indebtedness, cash, revenues for the last 12 months and net working capital of the company at the date of transfer of the company shares, as well as on its audited financial results for 2024 and 2025.

-On February 17 2024, a resolution was adopted to replace Helge Brummer as authorized representative of TBS USA with Teodor Dobrev.
+On 17.02.2024, a resolution was adopted to replace Helge Brummer as authorized representative of TBS USA with Teodor Dobrev.